-Reliance on competitive, cost-based offers should be removed only when the market power mitigation rules in the PJM capacity market and the PJM energy market are modified consistent with the explicit recommendations of the Market Monitor.
+Reliance on competitive, cost-based offers should be removed only when the application of market power mitigation in the PJM capacity market and the application of market power mitigation in the PJM energy market are modified consistent with the explicit recommendations of the Market Monitor.

 The Market Monitor recommends, in accordance with the applicable policies on market based rate authorizations, that the Commission institute "a separate section 206 proceeding to investigate whether the existing RTO/ISO mitigation continues to be just and reasonable."
-Under this defined process, flaws in PJM's market power mitigation can be addressed and restrictions on individual market based rates authorizations can be lifted, consistent with the public interest.
+Under this defined process, flaws in PJM's market power mitigation can be addressed and restrictions on individual market based rate authorizations can be lifted, consistent with the public interest.